Berkeley County MEALS ON WHEELS

-BCMOW is continuing to follow its safety protocols and safeguards around meal production, deliveries, and client and staff/volunteer interaction that were implemented in March.
+We are continuing to follow safety protocols and safeguards around meal production, deliveries, and client and staff/volunteer interaction to keep everyone involved safe and healthy.

-VOLUNTEERS NEEDED TO KEEP OUR HOMEBOUND SENIORS FED DURING COVID-19 CRISIS
+VOLUNTEERS NEEDED TO KEEP OUR HOMEBOUND SENIORS FED DURING THE PANDEMIC

-We are still in need of extra help to pack and deliver meals to our senior clients during the COVID-19 pandemic and to keep our mission alive.
-Many of our newer/temporary are being allowed back to work and our regularly scheduled volunteers are over the age of 65, understandably and smartly opting to stay home during this crisis due to being in a higher risk group, leaving us short-handed many days of the week.
+We have a constant need for extra help to pack and deliver meals to our senior clients to keep our mission alive.
+Many of our regularly scheduled volunteers are over the age of 65 and are still opting to stay home due to being in a higher risk group, leaving us short-handed many days of the week.
 If you can lend a hand, we would be ever so grateful.

 HOW YOU CAN DO YOUR PART